fredconte-code/ResourceFlow/frontend/functionality-test-report.md

 ## Conclusion

-The Resource Scheduler application has successfully passed comprehensive functionality testing with a **100% pass rate** across all 116 test cases.
+The ResourceFlow application has successfully passed comprehensive functionality testing with a **100% pass rate** across all 116 test cases.
 The application demonstrates:

 - **Robust Functionality**: All features work as expected
 - **Excellent Performance**: Fast response times and smooth interactions